crasmarum/CNet/README.md

 }
 ```
 providing an implementation for the `backward()` method is in general more difficult.
 The CNet framework makes things easier whenever you can compute
-the [Wirtinger derivatives](https://en.wikipedia.org/wiki/Wirtinger_derivatives) for the corresponding multivariable functions: you can
+the [Wirtinger derivatives](https://en.wikipedia.org/wiki/Wirtinger_derivatives) for the corresponding multivariable functions as you can
 write implementations for the `dz()` and the `dz_star()` methods instead.

 For example for the Sigmoid function